 The Tourism Link

-You might think that a report on Spain’s overseas property market doesn’t need to mention tourism but I think there is a close link.
+You might think that a report on Spain’s overseas property market doesn’t need to mention tourism.
+However, I think there is a close link.
 There are several categories of overseas buyers.
 Firstly, permanent residents and second home owners who don’t intend renting at all.
 But there are large and growing groups for whom the tourism numbers are very interesting.
 Some purchase buy-to-let investments, not for their own personal use at all.
 Then there are those who want the property to pay for itself, generating income by renting when there are absent.
 And then there are what I call accidental landlords.
 No intention of renting out when they purchased but changed their minds when they saw the potential.

 To go from 59m to 81.75m+ in a decade really is remarkable.
 Even more extraordinary, there’s been a 10m rise in just the last two years.
 There are several reasons for the surge in overseas visitors.
-Without doubt, some of the increase is due to instability and safety fears elsewhere.
-Rightly or wrongly, Spain is still perceived to be relatively safe and even the August 2017 atrocity in Barcelona didn’t affect tourism there.
-Secondly, Spain has improved its marketing as a year-round destination with amazing culture, architecture and cuisine, great for city and weekend breaks, not just the traditional two weeks sun ’n sand family holidays.
-This has helped extend the season beyond the summer high season months.
-As a result, record numbers visited in 2017 in all months so there is much greater potential for rental income throughout the year.
+Without doubt, some of the increase is due to instability elsewhere.
+Rightly or wrongly, most people still perceive Spain to be relatively safe.
+The figures show that even the August 2017 atrocity in Barcelona didn’t affect tourism there.
+Secondly, Spain has improved its marketing as a year-round destination highlighting amazing culture, architecture and cuisine.
+It’s no longer just a traditional sun ’n sand family holiday destination.
+It’s also great for city and weekend breaks.

-As a result, rental yields performed very strongly in 2017.
+Well, according to Ministry of Tourism research about 35% of this 82m will not have stayed in hotels.
+As a result, private rental yields performed very strongly in 2017.
 Across the board, top quality, prime-located properties were 100% occupied in high season.
-A friend of mine, a permanent resident in Spain, received such a big offer for his stylish beachside home in August that he moved out.
+A friend of mine received an irresistible offer for his stylish beachside home in August.
+So he moved out.
 And that was without offering it for rent.
-Subsequently, he moved out again for an irresistible two month winter let.
+Subsequently, he moved out again for a two month winter let.
 In the same area a six month let produced US$450,000.
-Former clients who renovated a house I found them in the hills behind the coast have become ‘accidental’ landlords.
+Former clients who renovated a house I found in the hills behind the coast have become ‘accidental’ landlords.
 They bought a permanent home, no intention of renting, but they could not believe the income potential.
-Not only have they seen 100% high season occupancy but regular lets throughout the year and a three month winter let.
+Not only have they seen 100% high season occupancy but regular lets throughout the year as well.

-What’s in Demand?
+What’s in Demand

 So, the market in 2017 was all about resales and that will still be the case in 2018.
 And my opinion, that’s the way it should be.
 The fact is that there’s been property on the best positions in prime locations for years.
 My advice to my clients is that it makes better financial sense to go for a resale.
 Don’t be deterred if it needs some updating or even tearing down, as building costs are still competitive.
 You almost certainly will have a finished product at a better price per square metre than new build.
 In the case of apartments and townhouses they will be more spacious and better located than new or recent builds.